christophe-cerin/OnlineML_ESP32/ARDUINO/README.md

 matrix” of the ESP32 by choosing the pins you want.
 So this code allows you to have a serial link on the pins GPIO14 and GPIO12 using the UART1 bus.

+## ARDUINO IDE and the first Hello World project
+Add the ESP32 card to the Arduino IDE card base

+In the Arduino IDE:
+• Open File Menu > Preferences
+• Enter the following address in the field
+Additional Map Manager URLs: